 Looking to satisfy the sweet tooth, but stay a little on the healthy side?
-This recipe for Toasted Coconut Blueberry Banana Bread Scones is a high-protein treat made with Muuna Cottage Cheese.
+This recipe for Toasted Coconut Blueberry Banana Bread Scones a flavor combo that totally wins!

 What could I put in a scone?

 This time was no different, I basically knew I wanted a delicious scone to serve with morning coffee, but I wanted to omit most of the sugar, and use healthy ingredients I had on hand to actually bump up the wow factor.